rohankokkula/Breast-Cancer-Project/README.md

 ## Running
+Modularize local packages with `python setup.py develop` first.
 For running Streamlit, run the app with `streamlit run app.py` on the localhost
 <br/>
 For running Flask API, set up Flask with `set FLASK_APP = app.py` and run with `python run.py` Flask API doesn't have html template, so I suggest running with Streamlit if anyone wants to play with the app.